grigorovich-sergey/sandbox/script-quantum-talk.md

 Now compare this with quantum machine learning.

-There are fascinating theoretical ideas in QML, and we should not declare that quantum machine learning can never work.
+There are great theoretical ideas in QML, and we should not say that quantum machine learning can never work.

-But its near-term situation is much less favourable.
+But its near-term situation is less favourable.

 One reason is something that discussions of QML sometimes underestimate:
 ***
-**its classical competitor is strong and stil growing.**
+**its classical competitor is strong and still growing.**

 Modern machine learning has accumulated decades of algorithmic development.